mosip/id-authentication/design/kernel/kernel-idrepo.md

 MOSIP Products can use ID Repo API spec available here - [ID Repository API Spec](https://github.com/mosip/mosip/wiki/ID-Repository-API) - to create Identity of an Individual

 1. Integrate with Kernel UIN Generator to create UIN
-2. Below are the various UIN status, which are configurable and can be modified by the country as needed –
+2. Below are the various UIN status, which are configurable and can be modified by the country as needed â€“
 a.	_REGISTERED_
 b.	_BLOCKED_
 c.	_DEACTIVATED_
-3. Once UIN is generated, assign “REGISTERED” as UIN status.
+3. Once UIN is generated, assign â€œREGISTEREDâ€� as UIN status.
 UIN, status and Identity details are then stored in UIN and UIN_detail table

 Below sequence diagram for create Identity service shows sequence of operations to create UIN and store corresponding Identity details.
 ![Create Identity Sequence Diagram](_images/kernel-idrepo-createid-sd.PNG)